vlitzke/kitchenflies/DNAseq/XX_PCA/README.md

 Then to prune, you can....
 1. Do it the brute force way, using the argument `--thin` and setting it to 10 kb (kept 12,944/2,280,074 sites).
 This will output a vcf file.

+Visualize:

+1. Use allele frequency data for each pool --> R packages stats V.3.6.1
+2.